The term “Kill Kill’, is often said by quarterbacks when they’re calling out their cadence. There’s a reason why quarterbacks yell “kill kill.”

 In the NFL, things can get complicated for the average fan.
 Unlike your typical high school or Pop Warner game, NFL play calls are a bit more complex.

-The complexity has made it’s way into play-calling.
+The complexity has made its way into play-calling.
 Offensive coordinators will now call 2 plays in the huddle.
 The quarterback will then get to the line of scrimmage and determine which play should be run.
-A few variables that go into switching the play…
+A few variables go into switching the play.
+These variables are:

 - Defensive Front